Fayhen/quasar-e2e-component-test-error/README.md

 import 'src/css/app.css'
 ```

-The error can be reproduced by installing dependencies as per instructions below and running `yarn run test:unit` or `yarn run test:unit:ci`.
+Tests can be ran by installing dependencies as per instructions below and running `yarn run test:unit` or `yarn run test:unit:ci`.
 Running `test:unit` will open your browser in Component Testing mode.

 ## Install the dependencies
 ```bash